Frequently Asked Questions

 What are the class hours and does a parent need to stay at NWCS during this time?

-All language classes are Saturdays from 9am to 11am with a 10 minute break where students are able to go to the cafeteria to take a break and have a snack.
-However, pre-K does not leave the classroom for their break.
-Elective classes are from 11am to 12pm.
+All language classes are from 9–11am with a 10-minute break where students may go to the cafeteria for a snack.
+Pre-K does not leave the classroom for their break.
+Elective classes are from 11am–12pm.

-Parents for children under the age of 10 should plan on meeting their child(ren) during this this break time, or arrange to have their child(ren) meet with a designated classmate’s parent.
+Parents of children under the age of 10 should plan on meeting their child(ren) during the break, or arrange to have their child(ren) meet with a designated classmate's parent.
 We have a comfortable cafeteria where parents can gather and socialize during this time.

 Do you offer adult conversation classes?